 In our Meet the Team series, we talk to Seori Sachs today to find out about her background and what she’s up to at Sketchfab.
-Relatively new to the team, she’s our Community & Communications Intern.
+Relatively new to the team, she’s our Community & Communications Support.

 Hi Seori!
 Can you tell us a bit about yourself?